 Speak With a Specialist

-We can help you receive the best possible outcome in an assessment.
+At Michael Lynch Family Lawyers in Brisbane, we have family law lawyers experienced in child maintenance and support matters who can help you receive the best possible outcome in an assessment.
 For all your child support concerns, our experienced family lawyers are here to provide expert advice and advocacy.
-Contact our Brisbane office today.
+Contact our Brisbane CBD office today on (07) 3221 4300.